ResponSySS/scripting-autodesk-revit-with-revitpythonshell/webserver_example/README.md

 curl http://localhost:8080/schedules/my_schedule_name > my_local_file_name.csv
 ```

-Let us build a script that allows you to do just that: Export any schedule in the BIM as a CSV file.
+Let us build a RevitPythonShell script that allows you to do just that: Export any schedule in the BIM as a CSV file through a web service.
 We'll architect it so that you can add TSV (tab separated values) output or even a `.xls` (Excel) version if you like.
 And then you can go wild with other outputs.
 Depending on the URL requested, you could return a screenshot of the current view or ways to open / close documents:

 ```
 curl http://localhost:8080/screenshot